Build Model of Battery Pack for Grid Application

 Build Simscape Model for the Battery Pack Object

-After you have created your battery objects, you need to convert them into Simscape models to be able to use them in block diagrams.
-You can then use these models as reference for your system integration and requirement evaluation, cooling system design, control strategy development, hardware-in-the-loop, and much more.
+After you have created your battery objects, you need to convert them into Simscape models to use them in block diagrams.
+You can then use these models as reference for your system integration and requirement evaluation, cooling system design, control strategy development, hardware-in-the-loop, and many more applications.

 To create a library that contains the Simscape Battery model of the Pack